c3se/containers/README.md

 # Summary
 We hope that by now you feel more comfortable with building and running HPC containers across a compute cluster. \
 We will continue adding more hands-on material to this section.
-If you find any errors or deprecated feaetures in the material, feel free to send us an email: <support@c3se.chalmers.se> or open a pull-request.
+If you find any errors or deprecated features in the material, feel free to send us an email: <support@c3se.chalmers.se> or open a pull-request.